Learn the basics with a private lesson

 Faults and how to win a point

-Only the serving team (or server in singles) can score points in pickleball.
+In traditional pickleball scoring rules, only the serving team can score points.
 This means that if the opponent commits a fault, such as by not returning the ball, the server receives a point.
 If the serving team makes an error, no point is scored.

 However, the serve moves to either the 2nd server (if the player in position 1 was serving) or to the other team in a ‘side out’.
 There are three main fault types in pickleball: